tomcarman/sfdx-raven/README.md

                           will be prompted to enter a username and password, or an SSH URL (eg. 'git@github.com:user/some-repo.git') which assumes you have SSH keys configured for this repo.
-  -b, --branch            the branch you wish to deploy -h, --help              show CLI help
+  -b, --branch            the branch you wish to deploy -c, --checkonly         Validates the deployed metadata and runs all Apex tests, but prevents the
+                          deployment from being saved to the org.
+  -h, --help              show CLI help
   --json                  format output as json --loglevel              logging level for this command invocation